kjh311/Game_of_Thrones_Concentration_Game/README.md

-Game of Thrones Concentration / Memory Game
+#Game of Thrones Concentration / Memory Game

 Possible "User Stories"

-MVP: Minimum Viable Product
+##MVP: Minimum Viable Product

 - cards are placed randomly based on math

 - Card Pairs with various GOT characters

-- each pair is a point that adds up
+- each pair is a point that gets added to player's score

 - cards flip over for at least a second